HIST / FLM 370: Cosa Nostra: Cinema and History of the (Anti)Mafia

 An important aspect of this course will consist of discussions on important protagonists in the fight against mafias and collaborations between Italian and US law enforcement in their efforts to defeat transatlantic organized crime.
 To reinforce the classroom lessons on this particular subject, you will learn about first-hand experiences from representatives of Libera.
 Associations, names and numbers against mafias, an association established in 1995 that strives to involve and support all those who are interested in the fight against mafias and organized crime.

-- La mafia uccide solo in estate (The Mafia only kills in Summer)
+PIF, La mafia uccide solo in estate (The Mafia only Kills in Summer) 2013

 Bibliography (on reserve in the Umbra Institute Library)

 Dickie, John.
 Cosa nostra: A History of the Sicilian mafia.
 London: 2007.

 Newark, Timothy.
 Mafia Allies: The True Story of America’s Secret Alliance with the Mob in World War II.
 St. Paul, MN: Zenith, 2007.

 Pickering-Iazzi, Robin.
 Mafia and Outlaw Stories from Italian Life and Literature.
 Toronto: University of Toronto Press, 2007.

 Raab, Selwyn.
 Five Families: The Rise, Decline, and Resurgence of America’s Most Powerful Mafia Empires.
 New York: Thomas Dunne, 2005.

 Renga, Dana.
 Mafia Movies: A Reader.
 Toronto: University of Toronto Press, 2011.

 Reppetto, Thomas.
 American Mafia: A History of its Rise to Power.
 New York: Holt, 2004.